achang93/UCSC_Location_Busy_Tracker/README.md

 It has a UI for ease of use; just click on the location and get the most recent data.

 # Directions:
+- Clone this git into your folder
+- Go to terminal
+  - Install Kivy. 'pip/pip3 install kivy'
+  - Install Google Maps. 'pip/pip3 install googlemaps'
-Make sure to create your own API key before running the program.
+- Make sure to create your own API key before running the program.
 With the use of the API key, you can access the Google Maps APIs.
 To learn more about creating an API key, visit https://developers.google.com/maps/documentation/javascript/get-api-key.